 - The neutral third party that provides the financial guarantee (usually an insurance company or specialized surety company)

-When an obligee believes that a principal has broken the law or violated their professional ethics, they can file a surety bond claim against the principal's bond for redress.
+When an obligee believes that a principal has broken the law or violated their professional ethics, they can file a surety bond claim against the principal's bond for recourse.
 The principal is responsible for paying back any money that the surety pays to the obligee for a valid claim.
 For an in-depth explanation of how surety bonds work, see our article on understanding the three-party agreement of surety bonds.

 The Texas Surety Bond Process

 The bonding process for a Texas surety bond works similarly to most other states.
 The key steps for how to get a surety bond in Texas are as follows:

 - Determine which type of surety bond your business needs to apply for.

 - Find a surety company or surety bond broker that offers that type of bond and apply for a surety bond quote.
 The surety may ask you for some basic information about your personal and financial history.

 - The surety will perform an underwriting process (much as an insurance company does) to determine your perceived risk level based on factors such as credit score and financial history.

 - The surety will send you a quote for a premium.
 You'll have the option to either pay the premium or apply for a quote from another surety.

-Many people find that the easiest way to get an affordable surety bond is to work with a surety bond broker with access to hundreds of different sureties, including sureties that specialize in bonding principals with bad credit.
+Many people wonder how long does it take to get a surety bond?
+The fastest and easiest way to get an affordable surety bond is to work with a surety bond broker with access to hundreds of different sureties, including sureties that specialize in bonding principals with bad credit.
 Next, we'll examine some of the most common surety bonds in Texas and how to get them.

 The Most Common Surety Bonds in Texas